- Start dateJune

 To give you a taster, we have listed the compulsory and elective (where applicable) modules which are currently affiliated with this course.
 All modules are indicative only, and may be subject to change for your year of entry.

 You will be taught by Cranfield's leading experts with capability expertise, industry knowledge and collective subject research, as well as external speakers from industry and defence.
-The Student Academic Support lead for our MSc in Expeditionary Warfare Systems Technology and Engineering is Becky Coker and the Course Director is Ajay Kumar.
+The Course Director is Ajay Kumar.
 The teaching team includes:

 Successful graduates of this course should be fully equipped for roles in defence intelligence, systems development and acquisition, involving the specification and analysis of such systems, working individually or as part of a team either in the military or in the defence industry.